-NIS2 (Network and Information Security 2) is an EU-wide directive on cybersecurity, it means security of networks, information systems, applications, software and information.
+NIS2 (Network and Information Security 2) is an EU-wide directive on cybersecurity, it encompasses the security of networks, information systems, applications, software and information.
+NIS2 goal is to increase the resilience of organizations against cyber attacks.
 It provides legal measures to boost the overall level of cybersecurity in the EU.
 It establishes common rules for the states of the European Union and the organizations to which these rules will compulsorily apply.
 These entities must comply with a number of regulations on network and information security established by the NIS Directive.
+What they need to do in order to comply with the NIS2 obligations can be summarised in the following ten points:

 What organizations must comply with NIS2